Article

 author author0_

-Hibernate can also prefix the SQL statement by some comment (by default this is the HQL query, but it can be customized programmatically) by setting hibernate.use_sql_comments to true.
-It support both single-line and multi-line SQL logs.
-A sample output:
+Hibernate can also prefix the SQL statement by some comment (by default this is the HQL query, but it can be customized programmatically).
+It supports both single-line and multi-line SQL logs.
+A sample configuration:

 Hibernate: